subquery/documentation/docs/run_publish/references.md

 Scale the block fetch batch size with memory usage.

+### --store-cache-threshold

+Store cache will flush data to the database when number of records excess this threshold

+### --store-get-cache-size

+The number of store items retained in a memory cache for faster retrieval of data within handlers

+### --store-cache-async

+If enabled the store cache will flush data asynchronously relative to indexing data

 ### --subscription

 This will create a notification trigger on entity, this also is the prerequisite to enable subscription feature in query service.